-AASHE is seeking 4-6 partner institutions or organizations to help us develop and pilot a "Centers for Sustainability Across the Curriculum" program.
-Applications are no longer accepted.
+AASHE has put out a call in Fall 2016 seeking partner institutions or organizations to help us develop and pilot a "Centers for Sustainability Across the Curriculum" program.
+13 institutions were chosen for this program in 2017.

 To ensure that all students have the knowledge, skills and motivation to be leaders for sustainability requires a significant increase in the number of courses that incorporate sustainability themes.
 Over the last decade, AASHE’s Sustainability Across the Curriculum Workshops have trained hundreds of faculty leaders at institutions around the country to catalyze curriculum change on their campuses.
 Based on the pioneering success of the Ponderosa Project at Northern Arizona University and the Piedmont Project at Emory University, this model has now been implemented successfully at dozens of institutions around the country.
 Indeed, some institutions have organized sustainability across the curriculum workshops for many years and have developed significant expertise in how to organize such workshops.

 The Centers for Sustainability Across the Curriculum program aims to build on the expertise of these institutions by supporting them in organizing workshops that are open to faculty from other institutions in the region.
 Each center will develop its own pedagogy and content for these workshops.
 The overall goal of this program is to significantly accelerate the infusion of sustainability content into curriculum.

 Centers will be expected to organize at least one sustainability across the curriculum workshop annually that is open to faculty from other institutions.
 This would include:

 - Promoting the workshops to faculty in their region (e.g., by sending invitations to the presidents and deans of faculty of other institutions)

 - Coordinating logistical details associated with the workshop (e.g., food, space and lodging for participants)